Heads of House

-The Year Heads lead their teams of Tutors, and have overall responsibility for the academic and pastoral wellbeing of the pupils in their age groups.
-All of the Year Heads work in close co-operation with the Tutors, House Parents, Senior Teachers and Senior School Head Master to ensure the well-being of all pupils at Kent College.
+The Heads of House lead their teams of Tutors, and have overall responsibility for the academic and pastoral wellbeing of the pupils in their age groups.
+All of the Heads of House work in close co-operation with the Tutors, House Parents, Senior Teachers and Head of the School to ensure the well-being of all pupils at Kent College.

 The Pastoral Network

 The staff listed above are part of a much wider network of pastoral support.
 Pupils may also seek help or advice from:

 - The Head